davesnowdon/mailchimp-picker/README.md

 Mailchimp List Picker
 =====================

-Connects to mailchimp and selects a person at random from the selected mailing list
+Connects to mailchimp and selects a person at random from the selected mailing list.

+If a Mailchimp API key is not found in ~/.mailchimp.key then the application will prompt for it and, if the key appears to be valid, save it in ~/.mailchimp.key

 Installation
 ============